danitso/docker-control/README.md

 Whether to allow anonymous usage data to be sent to the Docker team.

-#### proxies.enabled

-Whether to use proxy servers when pulling images.

 #### proxies.excluded_hostnames

 A comma separated list of hostnames which should bypass the proxy servers.